* Coaster Enthusiasts of Canada *

 3

-Notes for Current Roller Coasters
+Notes for Roller Coasters of the Present

 (*) This length figure is for the longer of the two tracks on Le Monstre.
 It does not combine both track lengths to make up the statistic.